Élyse Caron-Beaudoin, PhD

 Related publications:

-Caron-Beaudoin, É., Whyte, K.P., Bouchard, M.F., Chevrier, J., Haddad, S., Copes, R., Frohlich, K.L., Dokkie, D., Juul, S., Bouchard, M. and Verner, M.A.
+Caron-Beaudoin, E., Whyte, K.P., Bouchard, M.F., Chevrier, J., Haddad, S., Copes, R., Frohlich, K.L., Dokkie, D., Juul, S., Bouchard, M. and Verner, M.A.
 (2022).
 Volatile organic compounds (VOCs) in indoor air and tap water samples in residences of pregnant women living in an area of unconventional natural gas operations: Findings from the EXPERIVA study.
 Science of The Total Environment, 805, p.150242.

-There is not a lot of information in the scientific literature regarding exposure to contaminants associated with hydraulic fracturing and the potential health impacts of that industry.
+There is not a lot of information in the scientific literature regarding exposure to contaminants associated with unconventional oil and gas and the potential health impacts of that industry.
 However, the available toxicological data and existing epidemiological studies show that reproduction and fetal development might be affected.
-As part of our ongoing efforts to answer the legitimate concerns of healthcare providers and communities in Northeastern British Columbia regarding hydraulic fracturing, we investigated the associations between maternal residential proximity to oil and gas wells and birth and maternal outcomes using birth records data over a period of 10 years.
+As part of our ongoing efforts to answer the legitimate concerns of healthcare providers and communities in Northeastern British Columbia regarding this industry, we investigated the associations between maternal residential proximity to oil and gas wells and birth and maternal outcomes using birth records data over a period of 10 years.

 This is the first epidemiological study in Canada on unconventional oil and gas operations and health outcomes.
-We found potential association with increased odds of preterm birth, reduced birthweight as well as maternal depression.
+We found potential associations with increased odds of preterm birth, reduced birthweight as well as maternal depression.

 Principal Investigator: